rahulan-c/serieswatcher/README.md

 # Series watcher

-Series is an online chess league run within the [Lichess4545](https://www.lichess4545.com/) community for true aficionados of classical chess, in that the time control is 90+30 (!).
+Series is an online chess league run within the [Lichess4545](https://www.lichess4545.com/) community for true aficionados of classical chess (the time control is 90+30!).

-This code in this repository supports league moderation by regularly updating the current Series spreadsheet (a Google Sheets file) with the results and links of all recently completed games.
+This package regularly updates the current Series spreadsheet (a Google Sheets file) with the results and links of recently completed games.

-This has been achieved by setting up a Github Action that runs the function *update_series()* at regular intervals (defined in .github/actions/schedule.yaml).
+A Github Action runs the function *update_series()* at regular intervals (defined in .github/actions/schedule.yaml).

-When the details of a game are added to the sheet, both players are also notified on Lichess with a direct message.
+When the details of a game are added to the sheet, both players are notified with a direct message on Lichess.

 ## Requirements